vvvar/checkmark/README.md

 - **review**: Uses OpenAI's API to review your documents, providing AI-assisted insights and suggestions.
 Requires OpenAI API key.
 - **compose**: Assists in composing new Markdown documents from a prompt in a context of an existing document.
 Powered by OpenAI.
 Requires OpenAI API key.
 - **spelling**: Check your documents for spelling errors.
+- **render**: Convert your documents into HTML.
+Suitable for deploying to a simple HTTP server.
 - **remote check**: Check documents from the remote Git repository.
 - **CI mode**: Turns off interactive prompts and outputs reports in a format suitable for CI/CD pipelines.